Sureshsharmah/Multi-Agent-Chatbot/README.md

 Expand document database

-Here are some questions from the documents Litigation Questions: "What are the steps involved in filing a lawsuit in India?"
-"How does the court hierarchy work in India?"
-"What is the role of an advocate in Indian legal proceedings?"
-"What happens after a lawsuit is filed in an Indian court?"
-"What is the process for serving summons in India?"
-Corporate Law Questions: "How is a company formed in India?"
-"What are the requirements for corporate governance in India?"
-"What are the key taxation laws applicable to companies in India?"
-"What is the process for obtaining a Director Identification Number in India?"
-"What are the mandatory committees required for public companies in India?"
-General Legal Questions: "What is the difference between civil and criminal cases in India?"
-"What are the legal requirements for board meetings in Indian companies?"
-"How does Corporate Social Responsibility work in India?"
-"What are the different types of advocates in the Indian legal system?"
-"What is the role of the Registrar of Companies in India?"
-About No description, website, or topics provided.
-Resources Readme Activity Stars 0 stars Watchers 0 watching Forks 0 forks Releases No releases published Create a new release Packages No packages published Publish your first package Languages Python 68.9%

-JavaScript 12.9%

-CSS 12.1%

-HTML 6.0%

-Procfile 0.1% Suggested workflows Based on your tech stack Python Package using Anaconda logo Python Package using Anaconda Create and test a Python package on multiple Python versions using Anaconda for package management.
-Python application logo Python application Create and test a Python application.
-Pylint logo Pylint Lint a Python application with pylint.
-More workflows Footer

-About
-No description, website, or topics provided.
-Resources
- Readme
- Activity
-Stars
- 0 stars
-Watchers
- 0 watching
-Forks
- 0 forks
-Releases
-No releases published
-Create a new release
-Packages
-No packages published
-Publish your first package
-Footer
-© 2025
+Here are some questions from the documents Litigation Questions:

+### Litigation Questions:

+1. "What are the steps involved in filing a lawsuit in India?"
+2. "How does the court hierarchy work in India?"
+3. "What is the role of an advocate in Indian legal proceedings?"
+4. "What happens after a lawsuit is filed in an Indian court?"
+5. "What is the process for serving summons in India?"

+### Corporate Law Questions:

+1. "How is a company formed in India?"
+2. "What are the requirements for corporate governance in India?"
+3. "What are the key taxation laws applicable to companies in India?"
+4. "What is the process for obtaining a Director Identification Number in India?"
+5. "What are the mandatory committees required for public companies in India?"

+### General Legal Questions:

+1. "What is the difference between civil and criminal cases in India?"
+2. "What are the legal requirements for board meetings in Indian companies?"
+3. "How does Corporate Social Responsibility work in India?"
+4. "What are the different types of advocates in the Indian legal system?"
+5. "What is the role of the Registrar of Companies in India?"